 How to Mint & Burn an ERC-721 Token Using Hardhat and Ethers (Part 1)

-In this tutorial, you'll learn how to deploy, mint, and burn ERC-721 tokens (NFTs) using Hardhat, Ethers, and OpenZeppelin contracts on the Hedera Testnet.
+In this tutorial, you'll learn how to deploy, mint, and burn tokens (NFTs) using Hardhat, Ethers, and OpenZeppelin contracts on the Hedera Testnet.
 We'll cover setting up your project, writing and deploying an ERC-721 smart contract, minting an NFT to your account, and finally, burning an NFT.

 By the end, you'll have hands-on experience with essential ERC-721 operations and interacting with smart contracts on Hedera.